alans09/robotframework-RanorexLibrary/README.md

 Introduction
 ============
-!This library is under heavy construction!
-This is basic implementation of Ranorex test tool (www.ranorex.com) to use it with Robot Framewok.
+This is basic implementation of Ranorex test tool (www.ranorex.com) to use with Robot Framework.

 Installation
 ============